-Coaching provides a space for transformation to happen – which is both a finding back to self and an invention of self.
-I call it ‚selfing‘, because to me the self seems more like a verb, a becoming.
-What happens in the space of coaching is not so much that someone witnesses you and guides you – although that is an important part of it.
-The most important part is that your are guided to become exactly this same witness for yourself.
-That is the transmission.
-That is the transformation, and that is while it is lasting.
+What happens in the space of coaching is not so much that someone witnesses you and guides you – although that’s an important part of it.
+The most important part is that you are guided to become exactly this same witness for yourself.
+That is the transformation.
+And that is while it is lasting.